Skip to content

 Radiation Therapy

-Using high-energy x-rays and protons, radiation therapy helps destroy cancer cells or shrink tumours before surgery.
+Using high-energy X-rays and protons, radiation therapy helps destroy cancer cells or shrink tumours before surgery.
 This treatment may be used alongside chemotherapy.

 Conclusion About Colon Cancer Symptoms